google/pik/simd/quick_reference.md

 ## Compiler support

 Some compilers require e.g. -mavx2 flags in order to use SIMD intrinsics.
-However, this enables AVX2 instructions in the entire translation unit.
-That can violate the one-definition rule and cause crashes.
-We work around this problem by ensuring all SIMD code resides within target-specific namespaces.
+However, this enables AVX2 instructions in the entire translation unit, which may violate the one-definition rule and cause crashes.
+Instead, we use target-specific attribute annotations: any function using SIMD must be prefixed with `SIMD_ATTR`.

-As an alternative, we support 'attr mode', in which our SIMD headers ensure all functions have a target-specific attribute that allows the use of SIMD intrinsics without -mavx2.
-However, user code must also add `SIMD_ATTR` to each function using SIMD.

 ## Preprocessor macros

 Let `Target` denote an instruction set: `NONE/SSE4/AVX2/AVX512/PPC8/ARM8`.

-*   `SIMD_USE_ATTR` must be set to 1 by applications that want "attr mode".
 *   `SIMD_Target=##` are powers of two uniquely identifying `Target`.
-*   `SIMD_ENABLE=##` is defined by the build system to enable instruction sets **if** the compiler supports them, which may require additional `-mavx2` etc. compiler flags. `##` is the sum of zero or more `SIMD_Target`.
-*   `SIMD_ENABLE_Target` is 1 if `Target` is enabled, otherwise 0.
-Mainly for
-    internal use; applications should instead query vector width via `D::N`.
+*   `SIMD_ENABLE=##`, defined within `targets.h`, indicates for which Target(s)
+    to generate code.
+The compiler must support them.

-*   `SIMD_TARGET = Target` is the currently active instruction set; use this for instantiating the `operator()` template called by dispatch.h. `Target` is a struct with a `value` member initialized to the `SIMD_Target` value.
+*   `SIMD_TARGET = Target` is the currently active instruction set; use this for instantiating the `operator()` template called by `Dispatch`. `Target` is a struct with a `value` member initialized to the `SIMD_Target` value.

 *   `SIMD_TARGET_VALUE == Target::value == SIMD_Target` enables preprocessor